webdeveric/get-post-content-shortcode/readme.txt

 The possible statuses are: publish, pending, draft, auto-draft, future, private, inherit, trash

+`[post-content id="42" field="excerpt"]`
+This gets the excerpt of post 42.
+The post_content field will be used if any unknown field names used.

 **Note:**
 The containing post may still have wpautop called on it's content.